awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.CancelPending.md

 1. In the list of clusters, choose the name of the cluster, not the box to the left of the cluster's name, that has pending operations that you want to cancel\.

 1. To determine what operations are pending, choose the **Description** tab and check to see how many pending creations or deletions are shown\.
 You cannot have both pending creations and pending deletions\.
-![\[Image: Cluster description tab\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ModifyCacheCluster-DescriptionTab-PendActions.png)

 1. Choose the **Nodes** tab\.